wtPLSQL/wtPLSQL/docs/demo/README.md

 # Demonstrations and Examples
 ---
 Demonstrations and examples assume successful connection to an [Oracle database](http://www.oracle.com/technetwork/database/database-technologies/express-edition/overview/index.html) with wtPLSQL installed. [wtPLSQL Installation instructions](https://github.com/DDieterich/wtPLSQL/releases) are available on the [wtPLSQL Releases page](https://github.com/DDieterich/wtPLSQL/releases).
-All demonstration and example code is included in the web pages below?

 ## Simple Stuff

-The simplest check for the wtplsql is to select the "version from dual".
+The simplest check for a wtPLSQL installation is to select the "version from dual".

 Run this:
 ```